GoogleCloudPlatform/professional-services-data-validator/README.md

 by, e.g. `SELECT last_updated::DATE, COUNT(*) FROM my.table` will produce a resultset that breaks down the count of rows per calendar date.

-### Hash and Comparison Fields
+### Hash, Concat, and Comparison Fields

-Row level validations can involve either a hash/checksum or comparison fields.
+Row level validations can involve either a hash/checksum, concat, or comparison fields.
 A hash validation (`--hash '*'`) will first sanitize the data with the following operations on all or selected columns: CAST to string, IFNULL replace with a default replacement string, RSTRIP, and UPPER.
 Then, it will CONCAT() the results